-Today will be the darkest day of the year, with daylight lasting for just a few hours.
+We had the darkest day of the year on 21st December, with daylight lasting for just a few hours.

 Many of the traditions now associated with Christmas had their roots in winter solstice celebrations - including the Christmas tree.